onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 # Call to action
 ██████████████████████████████████████████████████████████████████

+THE DAY OF RECOGNITION - who do you credit for having tipped you off on this video?

 if you find this "taking over the world" kind of stuff interesting you can sign up

 Get the third attractor
 Let people bind their social media
-Let people donate (patreon) and let them disclose how much they’ve paid if they want to be public Make it with a bit of rev share?
+Let people donate (patreon) and let them disclose how much they’ve paid if they want to be public
+    I serve you - all of you - anyone that's watching - and even those that are not - I serve everyone - you decide how much I should get paid
+    At some point in the future i'll also start posting my carbon and plastic consumption per month if the amazon and the fish die - we'll have big problems Make it with a bit of rev share?
 Only for the booting of this first and only mlm market Give out public/private keys as pairs and then have the system accept public keys generated in some way without revealing the private key
 Make a form accepting public keys with an invite from someone and then